Download v220.127.116.11 clients from https://github.com/BreakoutCoin/Breakout-Chain-Client/releases/tag/v18.104.22.168. Version v22.214.171.124...

 The prediction of 18.60M BRK is slightly more than the observed 18.14M BRK, most likely because block times have been slightly longer than stipulated by the protocol, due to unavoidable random variance.

 When will the last BRK be created?

-The answer is that BRK will be created at a 5% instantaneous inflation rate indefinitely.
+The answer is that BRK will be produced at a 5% instantaneous inflation rate indefinitely.
 This unlimited cap is built into the Breakout Chain for two reasons.

-The first reason is that the ability to mint BRK underlies the main value for BRX, which was sold in our coin sales.
-In Breakout Chain, BRX mints BRK through proof-of-stake.
-As noted in the Breakout Chain Whitepaper, Breakout Chain represents the first cryptocurrency system where the principal (BRK) is distinct from its interest earning potential (BRX).
+The first reason is that the ability to collect BRK block rewards underlies the main value for BRX, which was sold in our coin sales.
+In Breakout Chain, BRX collects BRK block rewards through proof-of-stake.
+As noted in the Breakout Chain Whitepaper, Breakout Chain represents the first cryptocurrency system where the principal (BRK) is distinct from its block rewards earning potential (BRX).